CHILDREN, YOUTH AND YOUNG ADULT SERVICES

 The Children and Youth Department recognizes parents of a child with epilepsy have many concerns and aim to support and empower your family as you manage your child’s epilepsy.
-Our goal is to provide services that are client-centred, while supporting your family as a whole; recognizing that epilepsy does not only affect the individual with epilepsy, but the quality of life for you, your child and your entire family.
+Our goal is to provide services that are client-centered, while supporting your family as a whole; recognizing that epilepsy does not only affect the individual with epilepsy, but the quality of life for you, your child and your entire family.
 We provide our services in an accepting, empathetic and non-judgmental environment and embrace the individuality that epilepsy has on each and every family.
 If you require support, at any time, please reach out, even to just say hello!

 CHILD, CAREGIVER AND FAMILY COUNSELLING SERVICES

 The development of epilepsy in a child of any age can be a frightening experience for the whole family.
 Parents/Caregivers are key figures in how children acknowledge their epilepsy and their reaction to the diagnosis will influence how the child sees themselves.
 Families may feel lost, overwhelmed, frustrated, exhausted and more throughout any stage of the diagnosis period, and need support managing their feelings, thoughts and emotions.